 Refugee Week 2017 is a celebration of our shared future, focusing on how collaboration between people from different backgrounds strengthens British communities.

-This teaching resource is designed to help learners see refugees as “someone like me”, at the same time as recognising and accepting our differences.
+This teaching resource can be used throughout the year, not just in Refugee Week.
+It is designed to help learners see refugees as “someone like me”, at the same time as recognising and accepting our differences.
 It enables young people to explore universal human values and mutual respect and understanding, building empathy towards refugees and asylum seekers.
 It also looks at how refugees have contributed to the communities they live in, encouraging young people to take positive action to create a shared future.

 Suggested age range